1

 ITERATION 3 — FINAL

-Impact/effort matrix of the 2nd usability test drove all decision.
+Impact/effort matrix of the 2nd usability test drove all decisions.

 Major visual refinement of the plan page — unified type system, color system, spacing, shadow, micro-interactions.
 End of project timeline; no further user testing.